StackVista/stackstate-docs/configure/how_to_setup_traces.md

 This how-to describes the steps to set up traces that can be viewed in the StackState Traces perspective.

-For traces to be available in StackState, the [StackState Agent V2 StackPack](/stackpacks/integrations/agent) must be installed with one or more tracing integration configured.
+For traces to be available in StackState, the [StackState Agent V2 StackPack](/stackpacks/integrations/agent) must be installed with one or more tracing integrations configured.

 ## Install the StackState Agent V2 StackPack